jordanalexandermeyer/product/vision.md

 **Why does our product exist?**

 - DAOs want to borrow money to fund development and fuel growth
-- Reduces cost of capital
-- Allows DAOs to preserve control of their governance
+- Currently, there are many DAOs that don't have access to credit

 **What does our product do better than others in the same space?**

 Issuers

+- Fixed rate
+- No liquidation risk
 - Bespoke solution for each issuer
-- Increased collateral decreases rates
 - Convertibility decreases rates
-- Allows DAOs with longer tail assets to borrow against them
-- Fixed rate
+- Refinancing

 Investors

-- Bonds are tradable
 - Fixed rate
+- Equity upside
 - Can use bonds as collateral
-- Provides equity upside
+- Bonds are tradable

 **What are other players in the space doing?**